History of Christianity in Hungary: Towards the Magyars' conversion

-Géza and his wife, Sarolt, remained half-pagans.
-Thietmar of Merseburg recorded that Géza offered sacrifices to pagan gods even after his baptism; Bruno of Querfurt accused Sarolt of mixing Christian and heathen practices.
-However, Géza launched military campaigns against the pagan chieftains, promoting Christianity and stabilizing central authority in parallel.
-The development of the ecclesiastical structure during Géza's reign is unknown.
+Géza stabilized central authority and promoted Christianity in parallel through warring against pagan chieftains, but contemporary sources indicate that he and his wife Sarolt (d. after 997), remained half-pagans.
+The chronicler Thietmar of Merseburg (d.
+1018) states that Géza offered sacrifices to pagan gods even after his baptism; and the missionary Bruno of Querfurt (d.
+1009) accuses Sarolt of mixing Christian and heathen practices.
+The development of the church structure during Géza's reign is unknown.
 The earliest charter of grant to the Benedictine Pannonhalma Abbey states that Géza ordered its establishment.
+The question of jurisdiction over the nascent Hungarian church system led to a heated debate between the archbishopric of Salzburg and Piligrim of Passau.